Eucile/sorrydave/README.md

 This project is launched on [GitHub Pages](https://eucile.github.io/sorrydave)

- Using for loops and some branching logic, this application furthers my exploration into javascript by taking user integers and converting input that includes specific numbers, like 1 or 0, into different outputs.
+ Using for loops and some branching logic, this application furthers my exploration into javaScript by taking user integers and converting input that includes specific numbers, like 1 or 0, into different outputs.

 ## Behavior-driven Development Steps: